 - Consumer electronics including desktops computers, video games systems, laptops, tablets, iPads, and flat screen televisions

-The written inventory of these items should be supplemented by a video record.
-When you prepare this form of written and video record of your personal property supported by receipts, credit card statements or other evidence of the cost, your insurance claims process should proceed relatively smoothly.
+When you prepare this form supported by receipts, credit card statements, or other evidence of the cost, your insurance claims process should proceed relatively smoothly.
 This evidence should be safeguarded in a fire box or a safety deposit box.
 If your insurer still balks at paying the full value of your claim, you will have preserved the evidence a Florida insurance claims attorney will need to pursue a favorable outcome through alternate dispute resolution (ADR) or a lawsuit.

 Steps to Take Immediately Following a Commercial or Residential Burglary